 But what makes the OB-6 special?
 And does it really stack up to something like Dave Smith’s Prophet 6?
 These are the main questions we will be answering in this review, delving into notable features, sound quality, and much more.

-And, in order to better help you, please use the interactive table below to directly compare the Dave Smith OB-6 to the Prophet 6 and many other notable keyboards:
+And, in order to better help you, please use the interactive table below to directly compare the Dave Smith OB-6 to other notable keyboards:

 Two Identical Faces

 When you first approach the OB-6 and the Prophet 6, they look very identical.
 Both have wood panels and black-coated steel exteriors.
 Both use the same kind of knobs and pitch wheels, as well as having red LED lights to display what program you are currently on.
 I like the red LED lights, as I think it is much easier to read than blue LEDs on some other instruments I have demoed.

 My first impression of the OB-6 is that it looks and feels very modern.
 The knobs and the pitch wheels are smooth and feel high quality.
 However, the buttons themselves are a bit of a disappointment.
 They feel cheap, mostly because they are made of plastic.
 This is where it kind of brings the keyboard brings me back down from my initial high of excitement.

 When I went to touch the keys, I felt they too were a bit cheap—but at least they are not “squishy” and have pretty good action.
 Coming from the world of piano, I am used to playing on fully-weighted keybeds.
 The OB-6 has a semi-weighted keybed.
 While certainly fine for what the OB-6 aims to provide its customers, just note that if you’re a piano player coming to the world of synthesizers for the first time, this potentially may either turn you off initially, or require a bit more time to adjust to the keys’ touch and feel.